+To Enron North America Corp.:

+Enron North America Corp.

+1400 Smith St.

+Houston, TX 77002

+Attention: []

+Facsimile: []

 Notice given by personal delivery or mail shall be effective upon actual receipt.
 Notice given by facsimile shall be effective upon actual receipt if received during recipient's normal business hours or at the beginning or recipient's next business day after receipt if not received during recipient's normal business hours.
 Any party may change its address to which notice is to be given hereunder by providing notice of same in accordance with this Section 7.

 8. LAW, WAIVERS, MISCELLANEOUS.
 This Guarantee shall in all respects be governed by, and construed in accordance with, the laws of the Province of Alberta, without regard to principles of conflicts of laws.
 Guarantor waives all rights to require marshaling of assets and liabilities, sale in inverse order of alienation, notice of disposition of collateral and notice of acceptance of this Guarantee.
 No term or provision of this Guarantee shall be amended, modified, altered, waived, supplemented or terminated except in a writing signed by the parties hereto.
-All capitalized terms used in this Guarantee and not herein defined shall have the meanings attributed to them in the Gas Contract.
-This Guarantee shall be binding upon and inure to the benefit of and be enforceable by the respective successors and assigns of Guarantor and Contract Party.
-This Guarantee embodies the entire agreement and understanding between Guarantor and Contract Party and supersedes all prior agreements and understandings relating to the subject matter hereof.
+This Guarantee shall be binding upon and inure to the benefit of and be enforceable by the respective successors and assigns of Guarantor and the Contract Parties.
+This Guarantee embodies the entire agreement and understanding between Guarantor and the Contract Parties.
 The headings in this Guarantee are for purposes of reference only, and shall not affect the meaning hereof.
 This Guarantee may be executed in any number of counterparts, each of which shall be an original, but all of which together shall constitute one document.

 IN WITNESS WHEREOF, the parties hereto have caused this Guarantee to be executed as of the day and year first above written.